cnoe-io/backstage-terraform-integrations/README.md

 kubectl apply -f ./github-integrations-secret.yaml
 ```

-4. Next, In the `idpbuilder` folder, navigate to `./examples/ref-implementation/backstage/manifests/install.yaml` and uncomment the following lines to enable the created GitHub Integration in previous step in backstage config.
+4. Next, in the `idpbuilder` folder, navigate to `./examples/ref-implementation/backstage/manifests/install.yaml` and uncomment the following lines to enable the created GitHub Integration in previous step in backstage config.

 ```yaml
       github: